zcc861007/EHR-GCT/README.md

 Choi, Edward, et al. "Learning the graphical structure of electronic health records with graph convolutional transformer."
 Proceedings of the AAAI conference on artificial intelligence.
 Vol. 34.
 No. 01.
 2020.
 ### Member
 Chaochao Zhou (cz76@illinois.edu)

+## How to run
+### Tensorflow 2 version
+Run EHR-GCT/tensorflow/DL4H_Team_7.ipynb

+### PyTorch version
+First run EHR-GCT/pytorch/data-proc-pytorch.ipynb to generate tensors (note: it will call the functions in EHR-GCT/tensorflow)
+Then run EHR-GCT/pytorch/ehr-gct-pytorch.ipynb to train and evaluate models